Conservative Christian Party – BPF: History

-The Conservative Christian Party refused to join the oppositional coalition led by Alaksandar Milinkievič in 2006, as CCP cited the inability to ensure ethical behaviour in Lukashenko's administration, in the voting process, and the calculation of votes.
+The Conservative Christian Party refused to join the oppositional coalition led by Alaksandar Milinkievič in 2006, as they cited the inability to ensure ethical behaviour in Lukashenko's administration, in the voting process, and the calculation of votes.
 The election ended cycle ended with voting falsifications and was not acknowledged by either the EU or the United States.

-The party opposes the Russian language having the status of an official language in Belarus, which is a status it was given in the 1995 Belarusian referendum.
+The party opposed the Russian language having the status of an official language in Belarus, which is a status it was given in the 1995 Belarusian referendum.

-The party has boycotted all the parliamentary elections (2000, 2004, 2008, 2012, 2016) since the establishment of the authoritarian regime of President Lukashenko.
+The party boycotted all parliamentary elections (2000, 2004, 2008, 2012, 2016) since Lukashenko's consolidation of power in 1996.

-An interesting fact is that the Party's website does not have any feedback from the party at all.
-There is no information on the party's website on how a citizen can join a party, or at least write a letter to the party.
-The website of the party does not contain any links to social networks.
-There is no information on the party's e-mail on the party's website.
+On 20 July 2023, the Supreme Court of Belarus decided to liquidate the party.